-To review player performance and target instruction accordingly, you can download a report for each game that you’ve or a teammate (subscription required) has hosted.
-Reports are in xlsx spreadsheet format, or saved directly to Google Drive and opened with Google Sheets.
+To gain insights into your audience’s performance and target instruction, you can download reports with all your game data.
+They can be downloaded to your computer in XLSX format, or saved directly to Google Drive.
 This article covers how to navigate all the data made available in spreadsheet form.

 A basic spreadsheet report consists of five types of sheets: